Last updated:

 • Site Address: Click the field and select your SharePoint site.

 • Folder Path: Click the folder icon on the right-hand side and set your folder path to where inspection reports should be uploaded.
-As each SharePoint list, document library, or folder can only contain a maximum of 5000 items, we recommend that you use dynamic content items to sort your inspection reports into folders dynamically.
+As each SharePoint list, document library, or folder can only contain a maximum of 5000 items, we recommend that you use data from previous steps to sort your inspection reports into folders dynamically.
 You can check out the example below, where inspection reports are sorted by their template titles.
 Power Automate SharePoint create file.

-• File Name: Click the field and use dynamic content items to create a naming convention for inspection reports.
+• File Name: Click the field, then click image and use items from the list to create a naming convention for inspection reports.
 Make sure to add ".pdf" or ".docx" at the end, depending on the report format you selected.
 For example, "<dynamic_content>.pdf".

-• File Content: Click the field and select Body from the dynamic content list, under "HTTP".
+• File Content: Click the field, then click image and select Body from the list.

-5. Click Save on the bottom or upper-right of the page to save the flow.
+5. Click Save on the upper-right of the page to save the flow.

 Test the flow (optional)